In this post, we will cover the Feature and Presentation Component Design pattern. This pattern has been called many things such as

 - Container Components

-For this post we will use the terminology of Feature and Presentation.
-This pattern has been covered many times and across other frameworks other than Angular but I would just like to give my perspective of this useful pattern.
+For this post, we will use the terminology of Feature and Presentation.
+This pattern has been covered many times and across other frameworks other than Angular but I would just like to give my perspective on this useful pattern.

 Here we have a product search page.
 The user can search for products with filters.
 The search view shows a list of product items.